Le0nyx/Hackathons/README.md

 # Hackathons

-A collection of projects and code from various hackathons.
+- A collection of projects and code from various hackathons.

-## Contents

-This repository contains submissions, prototypes, and experiments built during hackathon events.

-## Structure

-Each hackathon project is organized in its own directory with relevant code and documentation.

-## Usage

-Browse individual project folders for specific implementations and instructions.

-## License

-See individual project directories for licensing information.
+- I advice to look at the SFSCON Hackathon as it is a well made and actually working prototype with much love from me and my friends.